Birth Injury Claims

 - Collecting and organising evidence to present a solid case to the responsible care provider that supports your claim for compensation, which can also include putting you in contact with the right independent medical experts for their assessment.

-- Negotiating an acceptable amount of compensation based on your circumstances, and what has claimants with similar injuries to yours have received in the pas
+- Negotiating an acceptable amount of compensation based on your circumstances, and what claimants with similar injuries to yours have received in the past

 - Representing you and supporting you should your case go to court.

 No win no fee birth negligence claim

 At nhsnegligenceclaim.com, any client who chooses us enjoys the privilege of a No win no fee agreement.
 What this means is that you will not be asked to pay any legal fees up front, until you are awarded compensation.

 In the case where your claim is successful, your solicitor will make an agreed deduction from the overall settlement awarded to you.
 Our medical negligence solicitors will be sure to enlighten you on this at the onset.

 Conversely, if your claim fails and you do not recover compensation, you will not be charged for any of that work.
 You will always be advised of alternative methods of funding before entering into a no win no fee agreement.
 Any deductions from an award of compensation to a child with a birth injury or lacking capacity will be approved by the court, so you can be assured that any deductions are fair.

 Call NHS Negligence Claim to Start Your Claim